 Countryfile Calendar 2026: winning photos and how to buy the calendar

 The 12 winning images for the Countryfile Calendar 2026 have been announced.
-Find out who won – plus, how much the calendar costs and how to buy it.
+Find out who clinched the top prize – plus, how much the calendar costs and how to buy it.

-The winners of this year's Countryfile Calendar competition have been announced.
+The overall winner of this year's Countryfile Calendar competition has been announced.

-Find out all about the Countryfile Calendar, including which images made the final 12, the theme of this year's competition, what the judges were looking for – and how to buy the calendar once it's released.
+Find out all about the Countryfile Calendar, including which images made the final 12 and how to buy the calendar.

 The 12 winning images for the Countryfile Calendar have been announced.
 The photos will all feature in the 2026 Countryfile Calendar.